WHO backs use of experimental Ebola drugs in West Africa

 In a sign of the desperation for even experimental medicine as the death toll mounts, Twitter users in West Africa, where Ebola is killing around 60 percent of patients who become infected, created the #GiveUsTheSerum hashtag.

-There are no licensed treatments or vaccines for Ebola, a contagious haemorrhagic disease, but several biotech companies and research teams have been working on potential drugs.
+There are no licensed treatments or vaccines for Ebola, a contagious hemorrhagic disease, but several biotech companies and research teams have been working on potential drugs.

 The WHO's panel of medical ethicists said several experimental drugs had passed the laboratory and animal study phases of development and should be fast-tracked into clinical trials and made available for compassionate use.